luca-martial/luca-martial.github.io/_pages/projects.md

 ### Job Outcomes of College Students Between 2010 and 2012 in the U.S.
 *May 2019* | *Languages: Python*
 {% include figure image_path="/images/college.png" caption="
 **In this project, I worked with a dataset on the job outcomes of students who graduated from college between 2010 and 2012.
 The original data on job outcomes was released by [American Community Survey](https://www.census.gov/programs-surveys/acs/), which conducts surveys and aggregates the data.
-[FiveThirtyEight](https://fivethirtyeight.com/) cleaned the dataset and released it on their [Github repo](https://github.com/fivethirtyeight/data/tree/master/college-majors).**
+[FiveThirtyEight](https://fivethirtyeight.com/) cleaned the dataset and released it on their [Github repo](https://github.com/fivethirtyeight/data/tree/master/college-majors).**<br/><br/>

-**This project was done to showcase how using the pandas plotting functionality along with the Jupyter notebook interface allows us to explore data quickly using visualizations.**
+**This project was done to showcase how using the pandas plotting functionality along with the Jupyter notebook interface allows us to explore data quickly using visualizations.**<br/><br/>

-**Using visualizations, I explored the following questions from the dataset:**
+**Using visualizations, I explored the following questions from the dataset:**<br/><br/>

 - **Do students in more popular majors make more money?**
 - **How many majors are predominantly male?
 Predominantly female?**
-- **Which category of majors have the most students?**
+- **Which category of majors have the most students?**<br/><br/>

 **Code can be viewed on [GitHub](https://github.com/luca-martial/Earnings-Based-on-College-Majors).**"%}